mastermadhav04/SQL-Datawarehouse-Project/README.md

 ----

 ## ✨ About Me
 Hi there !
 I am **Madhav Agrawal** , I am an IITian and enthusiastic person to know about data.
-So this is my first project which I have started learning and building with the help of a tutorial by **Data With Baraa**.
+So this was my first project by which I started learning about data and built it with the help of a tutorial by **Data With Baraa**.
 Hoping to learn much from this project and start building my own projects/ideas from scratch to a beautiful end..